Aging

 (301)-296-5700

-This nonprofit organization distributes literature and referral lists to provide assistance with hearing, speech, and language problems.
-It can provide a list of centers for demonstrating assistive listening devices and a list of public places that are equipped with such devices.
+This nonprofit organization distributes literature and referral lists to assist with hearing, speech, and language problems.
+In addition, it can provide a list of centers for demonstrating assistive listening devices and public places equipped with such devices.

 National Association for the Deaf